Complete Guide To Ant Keeping

 What Is Ant Keeping?

-In a nutshell, ant keeping is nothing more than a term to indicate the hobby of keeping ants as pets.
+In a nutshell, ant keeping is a term that indicates the hobby of keeping ants as pets.
 Yeah, you heard right!
 Ants as pets!
 All around the world, more and more people are starting to join this amazing and underrated hobby!

-This unusual hobby started to become mainstream in the mid-1950s, thanks to the famous entrepreneur Milton Levine.
-As a kid, he liked to watch the ants work relentlessly all day long, digging tunnels in his backyard and going up and down the driveway in search of food.
+This unusual hobby began to gain mainstream popularity in the mid-1950s, thanks to the famous entrepreneur Milton Levine.
+As a child, he loved to watch the ants work relentlessly all day long, digging tunnels in his backyard and searching for food.

-As an adult, he created one of the best-selling toys of all time: the uncle Milton’s ant farm!
+As an adult, he created one of the best-selling toys of all time: Uncle Milton's Ant Farm!

-Since then, the hobby of ant keeping has grown at a steady pace, evolving from a simple kid pastime, to an actual hobby enjoyed by thousands of people all around the world!
+Since then, the hobby of ant keeping has grown steadily, evolving from a simple pastime for kids to an actual hobby enjoyed by thousands of people all around the world!

-In the last decade, the hobby saw an unusual explosion in popularity among the general public.
-The viral contagion was so big, that now there are actual companies specialized in building and selling products dedicated to ant keeping!
+In the last decade, the hobby has seen an unusual explosion in popularity among the general public.
+The viral interest was so significant that there are now companies specialized in building and selling products dedicated to ant keeping!
 Nests, ant food, accessories, and even the ants themselves!

 For example, you can check out this other article, in which I make a detailed review of the super cool glass nest in the picture above!
 This is the perfect nest for beginners, and its unique design makes it one of the best-looking products currently available on the market!

-Every year more and more companies start to dedicate their entire time to facilitating the job of the ant keepers, creating amazingly engineered products, and attracting more and more people to the hobby!
+Every year, more and more companies dedicate their time to facilitating the work of ant keepers, creating amazingly engineered products and attracting more and more people to the hobby!

 But why this obsession with keeping ants as pets?
-After all, there are much better animals to keep as pets!
+After all, there are many better animals to keep as pets!
 Right?
-Well, if you’re not already completely sure about this, let me try to convince you why you should keep these tiny lovely creatures as your pets!
+Well, if you’re not already completely convinced, let me try to persuade you why you should keep these tiny lovely creatures as your pets!

 Why You Should Keep Ants As Pets

-To better understand why ants are considered to be extremely cool and interesting pets, let’s list five important points in favor of this unusual practice!
+To better understand why ants are considered extremely cool and interesting pets, let’s list five important points in favor of this unusual practice!

 Reason Number 1: Ants are fascinating to watch!

-One of the biggest reasons to keep ants as pets, is that they are incredibly interesting to watch!
-Ant colonies are one of the best-organized systems of the animal kingdom!
+One of the biggest reasons to keep ants as pets is that they are incredibly interesting to watch!
+Ant colonies are one of the best-organized systems in the animal kingdom!

-Ants like to work together to do all the activities needed to properly run a formicarium!
-They build intricate nests and amazing structures, go outside to forage for food, and take care of the brood, which one day will turn into the next generation of workers!
+Ants like to work together to perform all the activities needed to properly run a formicarium!
+They build intricate nests and amazing structures, go outside to forage for food, and take care of the brood, which will one day turn into the next generation of workers!

-Lots of scientists and myrmecologists consider ant colonies to be like giant single organisms, in which the various components play different key roles in the well-being of the colony!
+Many scientists and myrmecologists consider ant colonies to be like giant single organisms, where the various components play different key roles in the well-being of the colony!

 Watching an ant colony go about its daily activities can be really mesmerizing!
 And also extremely educational!